Linaro/lava/doc/dispatcher-design.rst

 update all components of the "image" and the set of components need to be tested as a whole to represent a test using the standard.

+In addition, information about the prompts within the image needs to be exposed.
+LAVA no longer has a list of potential prompts and each job must specify a list of prompts to use for the job.

+Other information should also be provided, for example, memory requirements or CPU core requirements for images to be used with QEMU or dependencies on other components (like firmware or kernel support).

+Test writers need to have enough information to submit a job without needing to resubmit after identifying and providing missing data.

+One or more sample test jobs is one way of providing this information but it is still recommended to provide the prompts and other information explicitly.

 .. _secondary_media:

 Secondary media